 - Closing Date: choose a date that is appealing for the sellers and works with their preferred timeline.

-- Price: try to choose a the price that the sellers are hoping for.
+- Price: try to choose a price that the sellers would find acceptable given the market and their home’s amenities.

 THE HIGHEST BID DOESN’T ALWAYS WIN